 The student acts as an intern, being assigned inpatients and supervised by the house staff and attending physicians.
 On Labor and Delivery students will follow patients through their labor courses and deliveries while being supervised to further develop skills in assessing the patients and managing their care.
-On the Gynecology rotation, students will assist in the operating
+On the Gynecology rotation, students will assist in the operating room, assist with consultations and follow patients post-operatively.
+In the outpatient clinic, students will learn about primary care and prenatal care.
+Students will learn to care for patients during adolescence, child bearing, and menopause.
+They will be comfortable counseling patients on contraception options and pregnancy options.

-OBGY 402 Outpatient Subinternship
+OBGY 402 Outpatient Subinternship 4 weeks.
+Credits 3

 The purpose of this course is to further develop skills in diagnosis and management of common gynecologic and obstetric complaints.
 At the end of the course, students should feel comfortable performing a concise history and physical exam for both problem and routine visits.
 The physical exam should include both a breast and pelvic exam.
 Students will be capable of collecting specimens, performing office tests and interpreting the results.
 Lastly, students will create a management plan and document all findings in the medical record.
+Grading: Clinical Grading